kubuntu-team/kubuntu-manual/source/docs/repositories.rst

 4. Enter your administrative password at the prompt
 5. Left-click the 'Other Software' tab
 6. Check the appropriate box in the center section of the window to enable a repository
 7. Left-click the 'Close' button.

-A prompt will appear to update the package list
-8. Discover will now be allowed to find the newly available software
+A prompt will appear to update the package list, Discover will now be allowed to find the newly available software.

 Disable a Repository
 ~~~~~~~~~~~~~~~~~~~~~